-Many will point toward the ramifications of Strasburg himself being gone, but the focus should instead be the domino effect that trickles down to other players on the roster.
+Many will point toward the ramifications of Strasburg himself being out, but the focus should instead be the domino effect that trickles down to other players on the roster.

 Take Adam Dunn, for example, who faces free agency – and has expressed an interest in returning to Washington.

-Dunn loves all the young talent that is being developed in DC – and likely saw huge promise in the Nationals going forward.
+Dunn loves the young talent in DC and likely saw huge promise in the Nationals going forward.